Enhancing Adversarial Defense by k-Winners-Take-All: Understanding -WTA Discontinuity

 Such a discontinuity jump can be arbitrarily large, because the column vectors $\mathsf{W}_i$ and $\sfW_j$ can be of any difference.
 Once $\sfW$ is determined, the discontinuity jump then depends on the value of $x_i$ and $x_j$.
 As explained in \appref{jmp}, when the discontinuity occurs, $x_i$ and $x_j$ have about the same value, depending on the choice of the sparsity ratio $\gamma$ (recall \secref{kwta_sub})---the smaller the $\gamma$ is, the larger the jump will be.
 This relationship suggests that a smaller $\gamma$ will make the search of adversarial examples harder.
 Indeed, this is confirmed through our experiments (see \appref{surf}).

 \paraspace \paragraph{Piecewise linearity.} Now, consider an $n$-layer \kwta network, which can be expressed as $ f(\bm{x}) = \sfW^{(1)} \cdot \phi_k(\sfW^{(2)} \cdot \phi_k ( \cdots \phi_k(\sfW^{(n)} \bm{x} + \bb^{(n)}) ) + \bb^{(2)}) + \bb^{(1)} $, where $\sfW^{(i)}$ and $\bb^{(i)}$ are the $i$-th layer's weight matrix and bias vector, respectively.
-If the activation patterns of all layers are determined, then $f(\bm{x})$ is a linear function.
+If the activation patterns of all layers are fixed, then $f(\bm{x})$ is a linear function.
 When the activation pattern changes, $f(\bm{x})$ switches from one linear function to another linear function.
 Over the entire space of $\bm{x}$, $f(\bm{x})$ is \emph{piecewise} linear.
-The set of activation patterns of all layers defines a specific linear piece of the function, or a \emph{linear region} (following the notion introduced by Montufar et al.~\cite{montufar2014number}).
+The specific activation patterns of all layers define a specific linear piece of the function, or a \emph{linear region} (following the notion introduced by~\cite{montufar2014number}).
 Conventional ReLU (or hard tanh) networks also represent piecewise linear functions and their linear regions are joined together at their boundaries, whereas in \kwta networks the linear regions are disconnected (see \figref{illus}).

 \paraspace \paragraph{Linear region density.} Next, we gain some insight on the distribution of those linear regions.
 This is of our interest because if the linear regions are densely distributed, a small $\Delta\bm{x}$ perturbation from any data point $\bm{x}$ will likely cross the boundary of the linear region where $\bm{x}$ locates.
 Whenever boundary crossing occurs, the gradient becomes undefined (see \figref{dis}-a).